 In 1998 work had already started on what became BEG-004 "The 8-Bit Construction Set", our most well known record.
 Promos were released in 2000 and the official version was released in 2001.
 Joe did the C64 samples and the C64 program, Cory and Joe did the C64 loops, and Paul did the Atari loops and samples, Atari program, and both Atari and C64 tunes...under pseudonyms of course :) The 8-Bit Construction Set was our perfect record, as it combined raw 8-bit sounds, good songs, and a foregrounded desire to make something for the "true heads" i.e. data encoded on the vinyl, ASCII/ANSI graphics, disses to wack crews, etc.

 Our 5th record was a split 10" with Bodenstandig 2000, most of the material was taken from live recordings of a great show at Danny's in Chicago.
 However the recording quality was poor and it didn't take to vinyl very well.
 We got it remastered twice to no avail, and did not release it although there are some test pressings floating around.

-In 1999 Paul started making art out of Nintendo cartridges and presented the worlds first hacked cartridge game/art/music at his Oberlin Conservatory Senior Recital.
+In 1999 Paul started making art out of Nintendo cartridges and presented the world's first hacked cartridge game/art/music at his Oberlin Conservatory Senior Recital.
 Everyone was pretty geeked up about it.
-To this end we started exploring life making art as well as music, and after graduating Oberlin in 2000 came up with the BEIGE Programming Ensemble (which has its own website) as a sort of art collective.
+To this end we started exploring life making art as well as music, and after graduating Oberlin in 2000 we came up with the BEIGE Programming Ensemble (which has its own website) as a sort-of art collective.
 The plan was that we would contribute and share our ideas within the group, and produce work using those ideas in different arrangements, but keep everything under the BEIGE name and rubric.